Drzhivago264/Inference_Portal/README.md

     sudo apt install npm
     npm init -y
     npm install
-    #for prod
-    npm run build
-    #for dev
-    npm run dev

 Next you must install dependencies and migrate the db to Postgresql: